openvcash/vcash-bash-rpc/README.md

-# Bash script to make RPC to vanillacoind on Linux.
+# A bash script for making RPC to vanillacoind on Linux

 Dependencies
 ```